materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.8.0)
+Latest Change Log (v1.8.1)
 --------------------------

-1. Support for additional properties on Specie (Spin) and Site (magmom, charge).
+1. Revamped transmuter classes for better readability and long term support.
-2. Molecule class to support molecules without periodicity.
+2. Much improved speed for PartialRemoveSpecieTransformations.
-3. Beta io class for XYZ and GaussianInput.
+3. Misc bug fixes.

 .. toctree::
    :maxdepth: 2